Chaudhry Salik Hussain

-Chaudhry Salik Hussain is a Pakistani politician who is the current Federal Minister for Overseas Pakistanis and Human Resource Development., in office since March 2024.
+Chaudhry Salik Hussain is a Pakistani politician who is the current Federal Minister for Overseas Pakistanis and Human Resource Development, in office since March 2024.
 He has been a member of the National Assembly of Pakistan since October 2018.

+In 2024, Salik faced a lot of criticism when it caused disagreements within the family and he created a political front against his cousin, Moonis Elahi.

+He was also held responsible for the police attack on the Chaudhry family's palace-like residence spread over several acres in Lahore, in which several parts of the house were set on fire.

 Political career

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency NA-65 (Chakwal-II) in by-election held on 14 October 2018.

 On 22 April 2022, he was sworn in as the Federal Minister in the cabinet of Prime Minister Shehbaz Sharif.
 He served without a portfolio for nearly three weeks before being appointed as the Federal Minister for the Board of Investment.
 He was reportedly tasked with overseeing Chinese and other foreign direct investments and implementing special measures in this regard.

 He was re-elected to the National Assembly as a candidate of PML-Q from Constituency NA-64 Gujrat-III in the 2024 Pakistani general election.
-He received 105,205 votes and defeated Independent politician candidate (PTI) Supported Pakistan Tehreek-e-Insaf, Qaisara Ealhi, who secured 80,946 votes.
+He received 105,205 votes and defeated Independent politician candidate and his aunt, Qaisara Ealhi, supported by Pakistan Tehreek-e-Insaf, who secured 80,946 votes.

 On 11 March, he was inducted into the federal cabinet of Prime Minister Shehbaz Sharif and was appointed as Federal Minister for Overseas Pakistanis and Human Resource Development.
 On 4 April, he was given the additional ministerial portfolio of Religious Affairs and Inter-faith Harmony.